s1ddarth/30DaysofJS/README.md

 ## My Solutions

-In this repository, you'll find my solutions and code snippets for each day's challenge.
+This repo contains my solutions and code snippets for each day's challenge.

-Happy coding!